RoboticGen/obo-play-sdk/README.md

 ### [1.
 Blink an LED](https://github.com/RoboticGen/obo-play-sdk/blob/main/digital_output/Blink%20an%20LED.py)

-**What it Does**: Toggles an LED on and off at 1-second intervals, demonstrating a simple digital output.
+Toggles an LED on and off at 1-second intervals, demonstrating a simple digital output.

 ### [2.
 Knight Rider](https://github.com/RoboticGen/obo-play-sdk/blob/main/digital_output/Knight%20Rider.py)

-**What it Does**: Lights a series of LEDs in a chase sequence, forward and backward—like the Knight Rider effect.
+Lights a series of LEDs in a chase sequence, forward and backward—like the Knight Rider effect.

 ### [3.
 Push Button](https://github.com/RoboticGen/obo-play-sdk/blob/main/Digital%20Input/Push%20Button.py)

-**What it Does**: Reads a push button using an internal pull-up resistor.
+Reads a push button using an internal pull-up resistor.
 Prints “Pressed!” or “Released!” based on the state.

 ### [4.
 Potentiometer](https://github.com/RoboticGen/obo-play-sdk/blob/main/Analog%20Input/Potentiometer.py)

-**What it Does**: Reads an analog value from a potentiometer using an ADC pin, then prints the raw reading and approximate voltage.
+Reads an analog value from a potentiometer using an ADC pin, then prints the raw reading and approximate voltage.

 ### [5.
 LED Fade (PWM)](https://github.com/RoboticGen/obo-play-sdk/blob/main/Analog%20Output%20(PWM)/LED%20Fade.py)

-**What it Does**: Uses PWM to fade an LED in and out by varying the duty cycle on a GPIO pin.
+Uses PWM to fade an LED in and out by varying the duty cycle on a GPIO pin.

 ---